chenyukang/rshc/README.md

 rshc: Compile shell script(or expect script) to Rust code and binary.

 Rshc takes a script, which is specified on the command line and produces Rust source code.

 The generated source code is then compiled and linked to produce a stripped binary executable, which use the Rust compiler.

-The execution will use process to exec the script, the but source code of script is encoded in binary with Rc4 algorithm.
+Actual execution will use process to exec the script, the but source code of script is encoded in binary with Rc4 algorithm.

 This is used as: